mov-ebx/flask-login/README.md

 ## How do I use this?

-Make sure you have the [requirements](requirements.txt) installed.
+- Make sure you have the [requirements](requirements.txt) installed.

-Simply run main.py and it will host the website at localhost on port 80.
+- Run main.py and it will host the website at localhost on port 80.

-It'll automatically create the database which uses SQLite.
+- It'll ask you for your SendGrip API key and Email

+Don't worry about the database, it'll automatically set it up for you with SQLite.

+## What features does it have?

+- Signing in/up
+- Email verification

+### What features are planned?

+- Password resetting

+### What features could be added?

+I don't plan on adding these, but I may add them in the future

+- 2-Factor Authentication
+- Phone number verification

 ## Credits